GadgetReactor/pyHS100/README.md

 ## Bulb-specific commands

 At the moment setting brightness, color temperature and color (in HSV) is supported.
+You can also set transition period for instant or smooth fades
 The commands are straightforward, so feel free to check `--help` for instructions how to use them.

 **Feel free to submit patches as pull requests to add more functionality (e.g. scenes)!**